MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-concepts.md

 - Retrieving information efficiently
 - Maintaining an adaptive conversational flow

-By understanding the activity handler and bot logic, you can design and implement smart, user-friendly conversational AI and non-AI bot solutions.
+By understanding the activity handler and bot logic, you can design and implement smart, user-friendly conversational AI and conventional bot solutions.

 ## Teams activity handler

 The activity handler is the core of a bot's functionality, managing and processing user interactions.
 It's based on the Microsoft Bot Framework's activity handler and routes all Teams activities before handling any non-Teams specific ones.
-It acts as a middleman between the user's input and the bot's response:
+It acts as an intermediary between the user's input and the bot's response:

 - Receives incoming messages.
 - Retrieves key data from user input.